Your top 5 estate planning questions

 A good practice is to review your estate plan every 3 to 5 years, and potentially more frequently if certain life events intervene, such as:

-- Significant change in net worth (including the receipt of an inheritance)
+- A significant change in net worth (including the receipt of an inheritance)

 - Change in state of residence